Information for Patients

 Lumbar punctures can be an important diagnostic tool.
 The lumbar puncture will reveal what disease-causing agents may be in the spinal fluid, and it is the only way to definitively tell what is causing your active meningitis episode.
 It is believed by some patients that multiple lumbar punctures can cause serious problems, this is why many patients only consider additional lumbar punctures after diagnosis if the symptom profile is different than usual.
 Lumbar punctures may continue to be recommended by some medical professionals to rule out other causes of a meningitis episode, however a new cause may be unlikely.
 These are concerns you need to address with your healthcare professional.

 Due to its rare nature and lack of research on the topic, some doctors have never heard of recurrent viral meningitis (Mollaret’s).
 There is also a common misconception in the medical community that one cannot be diagnosed with meningitis twice.
 Initial research found that most recovered from this illness.
-Unfortunately, we do not have any evidence of this in our association.
-Most of our members has suffered for years, and some have experienced episodes after long periods of relative calm.
+Unfortunately, we do not have any evidence of this and most patients have suffered for years, and some have experienced episodes after long periods of relative calm.

 It is recommended before seeing your healthcare professional to write down all your symptoms and allergies to medications.
 It is also important to take your current supplements and medications, including over the counter medications, with you to each appointment.
 This is because, in rare instances, some medications are found to be responsible for a patient’s recurrent meningitis, referred to as “drug-induced” meningitis.

 Meningitis Research Foundation is a leading UK and international charity that brings together people and expertise to defeat meningitis and septicaemia wherever it exists.

 The Meningitis Research Foundation of Canada has become an advocate for research and vaccination, a source of information, a focus for donation and funding, and a support for people who have experienced meningitis in their own lives.